 They generate a lot of ideas fast.

 My elder brother is an INFP and I always go to him if I need someone to brainstorm ideas with.
-Not all his ideas work, but he has plenty of ideas and he always come up with something that I have never thought before.
+Not all of his ideas work, but he has plenty of ideas and he always comes up with something that I have never thought of before.
 And what’s amazing is he is able to generate a lot of ideas fast and spontaneously on the spot.